rust-embedded/embedded-hal/embedded-hal-async/README.md

 This project is developed and maintained by the [HAL team](https://github.com/rust-embedded/wg#the-hal-team).

+## Serial/UART traits

+There is no serial traits in `embedded-hal-async`.
+Instead, use [`embedded-io-async`](https://crates.io/crates/embedded-io).
+A serial port is essentially a byte-oriented stream, and that's what `embedded-io-async` models.
+Sharing the traits with all byte streams has some advantages.
+For example, it allows generic code providing a command-line interface or a console to operate either on hardware serial ports or on virtual ones like Telnet or USB CDC-ACM.

 ## Minimum Supported Rust Version (MSRV)

 This crate requires Rust nightly newer than `nightly-2022-11-22`, due to requiring support for